ezart/merle/README.md

 Code for this Raspberry Pi LED blinker is in two parts:
   - Back-end: [Thing code](things/raspi_blink/raspi_blink.go)
   - Front-end: [HTML](web/templates/raspi_blink.html), [Javascript](web/js/raspi_blink.js), and [CSS](web/css/raspi_blink.css)

+Wait, localhost is not the internet!
+How do I get my Thing on the Internet?
+Continue on to [Quick Start, Part II](README-QS2.md) to learn how.

 ## Explore more